 American-born, French by marriage, and Israeli by choice, I write mostly about my divided self.
 My stories have appeared in Ascent, Assay, The Citron Review, Hippocampus Magazine, and Dumped: Stories of Women Unfriending Women, among others.
-Many thanks to the editors at Under the Sun for nominating “Things Lost, Things Found” for a Pushcart Prize and Best American Essays in 2016.
-Since relocating to Israel, I’ve contributed to the Wall Street Journal’s expat column, served as Editorial Fellow at Proximity Magazine and currently serve as Senior Associate CNF Editor at The Flexible Persona.
+Many thanks to the editors at Crab Orchard Review for selecting “The Fabric of Peace” as finalist for the 2017 John Guyon Literary Nonfiction Prize, and to the editors at Under the Sun for nominating “Things Lost, Things Found” for a Pushcart Prize and Best American Essays in 2016.
+Since relocating to Israel, I’ve contributed to the Wall Street Journal’s expat column, served as Editorial Fellow at Proximity Magazine and currently work as Senior Associate CNF Editor at The Flexible Persona.

 Most days, I can be found in my home office, fretting over every word in my upcoming memoir of a complex marriage.
 You can also find me elsewhere in my house teaching writing or yoga.
 My greatest high is witnessing students experience aha moments in both mind and body.